BlueManedHawk/Ex-Nihilo/README.md

 - LICENSE.md contains licensing information.
 - SECURITY.md contains the protocol for reporting security problems with the game.
 - CREDITS.md contains my thanks to various people.
-- ETHICS.md
 - INSTALLING.md contains instructions on how to install the game.
-- CHANGELOG.md is a…changelog.
+- CHANGELOG.md is a changelog of all the versions released.
+- REQUIREMENTS.md explains what you need to play the game.
 - fdjdalgsnjcixslfo9cin2odoks==s;dqvicopzjhddaal
 - PROBLEMS.md explains where you can figure out how to fix some problems.
+	- CRASHES.md explains the crash protocol for the game.
-	- LINGERERS.md lists several lingering bugs.
+	- LINGERERS.md lists several lingering problems with the game.
-	- REQUIREMENTS.md explains what you need to play the game.
+	- FAIRNESS.md lists several problems regarding fairness in playing the game.
 	- QUESTIONS.md mostly explains questionable decisions.
-	- TROUBLESHOOTING.md explains how to fix some common problems.
 - CONTRIBUTING.md explains where you figure out how to contribute.
 	- DESIGN.md explains some design principles for the game.
 	- ISSUES.md explains how to file an issue.
-	- COMPILING.md explains how the makefile works.
-	- ORGANIZATION.md explains how the source is organized.
+	- PULLS.md explains how to make code contributions.
-	- STYLE.md explains how the source is formatted.
+	- LOGS.md explains the game's logging protocol.

 ## Further Reading